tweedegolf/storage-abstraction/README.md

 const s = new Storage(config);
 ```

+Each type of storage requires a different configuration.
+You can provide the configuration in 2 forms:

+1. as a configuration object
+2. as a url

-Each type of storage requires a different config object, the only key that these config objects have in common is the name of the bucket.
+The only key that the configurations have in common is the name of the bucket.
 This is an optional key.
 For local storage, the bucket name simply is the name of a directory.
 If you provide a value for `bucketName` in the config object, this bucket will be created if it doesn't exist and selected automatically for storing files.
-If you don't set a value for `bucketName` you can only store files after you have selected a bucket by using `selectBucket`, see below.
+If you don't set a value for `bucketName` you can only store and read files after you have selected a bucket by using `selectBucket`, see below.

+All configuration urls start with a protocol:

+- `local://` for local storage
+- `gcs://` for Google Cloud
+- `s3://` for Amazon S3

+What follows after this protocol is the part that contains the configuration of the storage.

 ### Local storage